overfitting-ai-community/basic-course/README.md

 ## Webtoon Image Segmentation

-**First**, here is information about [webtoon literary property](https://m.help.naver.com/support/contents/contentsView.help?contentsNo=1846) of naver webtoon.
+Here is information about [webtoon literary property](https://m.help.naver.com/support/contents/contentsView.help?contentsNo=1846) of naver webtoon.
 please just use the code for research purposes, never distribute the toon data.

 And then, We can provide the step
 'Get Webtoon Image -> Webtoon-Segmentation -> Create Segmentation Datasets'

-**Second**, we created webcrawling and cut detector only use computer vision(no deep learning)
+**First**, we created webcrawling and cut detector only use computer vision(no deep learning)
 see more information, go to title ['Get Webtoon Image'](#get-webtoon-image)

-**Third**, we learned segmentation model.
+**Second**, we learned segmentation model.
 see more information, go to title ['Webtoon-Segmentation'](#webtoon-segmentation)

-**Fourth**, we created segmentation results. it can be used at colorization datasets, etc...
+**Third**, we created segmentation results. it can be used at colorization datasets, etc...
-see more information, got to title ['Create Segmentation Results'](#create segmentation results)
+see more information, got to title ['Create Segmentation Results'](#create-segmentation-results)

 ## Get Webtoon Image

 If you want to use the webtoon data, run 'get_toon_data.py'

 ## Prerequisites
-It need to download driver.exe.
+It needs to download driver.exe.
 If you use the chrome, you might use chromedriver.exe.
 In this [here](https://chromedriver.chromium.org/downloads), you can download chromedriver with your same chrome version.

 ```
 pip install selenium